Pediatric Ross procedure (pulmonary autograft)

 In the Ross procedure, surgeons replace the aortic valve with the child’s own pulmonary valve.
 They use a human donor valve to replace the pulmonary valve.

-What are the benefits of the Pediatric Ross Procedure?
+What are the benefits of the pediatric Ross procedure (pulmonary autograft)?

 The Ross procedure has several advantages compared to other heart valve replacement or repair techniques:

-What are the risks of the Pediatric Ross Procedure?
+What are the risks involved with the pediatric Ross procedure (pulmonary autograft)?

 • Infection